recap/pea-server/README.md

 # pea-server
+Peer to peer file sharing through web browsers.
 Share files directly from your computer/smartphone to other devices directly with saving files to the cloud.
 Public randezvous server at [dataplane.io](https://dataplane.io).

+## How does it work?
+The technique employed here is Interactive Connectivity Establishment (ICE).
+ICE is a method that uses STUN (Session Traversal Utilities for NAT), TURN (Traversal Using Relay around NAT) and a signalling server to setup a connection between two endpoints.
+In turn, this method relies on a technique known as [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
+Pea-server is a signalling server, while we use publicly available STUN servers provided by Google.
+TURN is disabled so that we only esteblish peer to peer connections or nothing at all.

 ## Pros:
 - Easy for users to start using (only 3 clicks to start serving a file).